Jay Schellen

 Jay Schellen (Note: Some sources provide Schellen's full name as Jay Schellenbaum, though his official website biography indicates Jay David Schellen.) (born May 20, 1960) is an American drummer who is the current drummer of the English progressive rock band Yes, having toured with the band as an additional drummer since 2016 before becoming an official member in 2023, following the death of longtime drummer Alan White.
 Schellen has also worked with a number of other heavy rock and progressive rock bands, including with Hurricane, Asia, World Trade, Circa, and Unruly Child.

+Early life

+Schellen's father was a musician.
+Schellen initially took lessons in classical piano, but he was drawn to the drums and started learning to play with Nick Lucchetti.

+As a teenager, Schellen was in a group called Kick.
+He later formed a group called Ritual, named after a piece on Yes's Tales from Topographic Oceans album.
+Ritual started touring the southwest, middle and north of the US.

 Career

-In 1979 as a teen, Jay was introduced to the big stage, touring with R&B legend Al Wilson ("Show and Tell") supporting The Ohio Players.
-After moving to Los Angeles in 1981, Jay broke into the LA session scene and played local stages with former Yes guitarist Peter Banks' band and National arenas with Danny Johnson and The Bandits supporting ZZ Top.
+In 1979 as a teen, Schellen was introduced to the big stage, touring with R&B legend Al Wilson ("Show and Tell") supporting The Ohio Players.
+After moving to Los Angeles in 1981, Schellen broke into the LA session scene and played local stages with former Yes guitarist Peter Banks' band and National arenas with Danny Johnson and The Bandits supporting ZZ Top.
 In 1982, Schellen was invited to join English pop band Badfinger joining Tommy Evans, Joey Molland, Glen Sherba and Yes keyboardist Tony Kaye.